-- The propensity of minoritized and historically underrepresented individuals to disproportionally undertake projects which utilize the techniques within community engaged artmaking. - The inherent inequity in the transposition of evaluative structures from more historically privileged forms of artistic production onto this more recent form of artistic endeavor. - The embodiment of ethical relationality within an artistic process is integrally linked not only to its thematic focus, but also to its generative and administrative stewardship. - Current models of research have integrated modes of research, teaching, and service in ways which blur those categories from previous modes of creation. - Community engaged research is relational and as such a time commitment to building those relationships is part of the process that must be taken into consideration when evaluating timelines and productivity.
+- The inherent inequity in the transposition of evaluative structures from more historically privileged forms of artistic production onto this more recent form of artistic endeavor. - The maintenance of ethical relations between scholars/practitioners and community members within a collaborative process as integrally linked not only to its thematic focus, but also to its generative and administrative stewardship. - Current models of research and performance have integrated modes of creative research, teaching, and service in ways that distinguish those categories from previous modes of knowledge production. - The fact that community-engaged research is relational and that as a result, a time commitment to building those relationships is part of the process that must be taken into consideration when evaluating timelines and productivity.

-Particular to the School of the Arts and Architecture, additional contexts and observations are necessary to engage on this topic:
+Particular to the School of Music, additional contexts and observations are necessary to engage on this topic: